Local operators in the Sine-Gordon model: $\partial_\mu \phi \, \partial_\nu \phi$ and the stress tensor: Introduction

 if $\norm{ g }_\infty$ is small enough (depending on $g$ and $\beta$).
+The same holds for the smeared stress tensor $T_{\mu\nu}(f)$, with the constant $C$ also depending on $g$. \end{theorem} \begin{remark*} The same remark on the termwise limit $\Lambda, \epsilon \to 0$ given after Thm.~\ref{thm_euclid_conv} applies here.
+It is difficult to make the condition on $\norm{ g }_\infty$ explicit, since it involves a \emph{lower} bound on the series in the denominator which is not easy to obtain.
+In contrast to the Euclidean case, where the condition $g \geq 0$ is enough to give a lower bound of $1$ for the denominator (from the $n = 0$ term), in the Lorentzian case the integrand does not have a definite sign for any choice of $g$, and cancellations may occur.
+However, since the series is convergent, we may always rescale $g \to \hat{g} = \lambda g$ with a sufficiently small $\lambda > 0$ to obtain a lower bound of (say) $\frac{1}{2}$ for the denominator.
+This results in a small $\norm{ \hat{g} }_\infty = \lambda \norm{ g }_\infty$, but the choice of $\lambda$ heavily depends on the concrete $g$.

-The same holds for the smeared stress tensor $T_{\mu\nu}(f)$, with the constant $C$ also depending on $g$. \end{theorem} \begin{remark*} While the first condition on the state-dependent part $W$ of the two-point function is very reasonable, the second one might seem strange at first sight.
+While the first condition on the state-dependent part $W$ of the two-point function is very reasonable, the second one might seem strange at first sight.
 It is however necessary for convergence of the perturbative series, and one can easily construct a wide range of Hadamard states that fulfill it.
 For example, any state for which $W$ can be written as